Skip to content

 The key benefits:

-• Single API, multiple models: Switch between Claude, GPT-4, Llama, and others without code changes
+• Single API, multiple models: Switch between multiple providers and models without code changes

 • Unified billing: One account instead of managing multiple provider relationships